 To find the full Skinnytaste recipe, click HERE.

 This is one of my newer soups but in my opinion, it’s one of my best.
-Not only do you have the tender meat and vegetables, you have a ton of flavor from oregano, thyme, basil and garlic.
+Not only do you have the tender meat and vegetables, but you also have a ton of flavor from oregano, thyme, basil, and garlic.

 Sure, the taste is one factor that makes this soup a hit, but I also love that it allows me to use up a bunch of leftover vegetables so that nothing goes to waste.